WayneRose-95/MultiRelational_Database/README.md

 - An Amazon RDS, which contains data on their users, stores and a list of their orders.
 - An Amazon S3 Bucket, which contains data on their products in .csv files and date_time_series data stored within .json files
-- A PDF file which contains details on credit card details hosted on AWS.
+- A PDF file which contains credit card details hosted on AWS.

 The business needs a way to centralise these sources of data into a single source of truth; a centralised datastore which contains allows end users to be able to SQL run queries across these multiple datasources to provide insights into their data.